mvincerx/git-workflows-training/starwars-ipsum.md

 Bhagavad Gita, before Hiroshima.
 Oh well, I digress.
 I guess I'm just a Obi-Wannabe.

 Han Solo said, with finality, "It's not my fault."

+Followed by a barely audible "Just like it wasn't my fault when I was the main course for 3PO's dang banquet ... ."